Sawm-c/Sawm-c/README.md

 ### 🚀 Featured Projects

-*(Currently updating — here are some of the projects I've worked on during my studies)*

 - **Smart Weather Forecast Automation**
   Designed and deployed a 3-tier application using Docker and set up a complete CI/CD pipeline on AWS with GitHub Actions.

-- **DocTruyen - Book Reading Android App**
-  Developed a native Android application with Kotlin, focusing on clean UI/UX design and full project lifecycle management.

-*(Feel free to replace these with projects you're more proud of)*

 ---